 Services available to 4J students residing in the NEHS region and their siblings aged birth to 19 years old.
-The clinic offers free or low cost health care to families with no health insurance.
+The clinic offers low cost or free health care to families with no health insurance.
 We can also bill OHP and other private insurance companies.

 Confidentiality and Reporting

 The student is the client.
 Services provided to students in the health center are confidential with the exception of situations where safety is an issue.
 Parents are notified of care given when the student is unsafe to self or others (including suicide threats, high levels of drug or alcohol abuse, eating disorders etc.) or with the student’s permission.
 We encourage students to communicate with parents regarding their health care, their health concerns, and other situations.
 The focus is on empowering students to practice healthy lifestyles.
-All public employees are required to report suspected abuse regardless of when it happens.
+All public employees are required to report suspected abuse.

 What is a Nurse Practitioner?